-Mimnermus is easily the most miserable of the lyric poets.
-The below is very typical of the sort of poetry he wrote, and as you can see it is pretty gloomy stuff.
+Mimnermus is easily the most despondent of the lyric poets.
+The below is very typical of the sort of thing he wrote, and as you can see it is pretty gloomy stuff.
 There is no comfort or consolation, no quiet acceptance or even resignation.
 Once you are grey, no young boy or girl will sleep with you, and as far as Mimnermus is concerned that means life simply isn’t worth living any more.

 What’s life, what’s joy, without love’s heavenly gold?